If you could just learn to walk you wouldn’t be so heavy.

-Sometimes, I catch myself wanting to speed up time (if only for a moment), thinking to myself ‘if you were just that little bit older….’
+Sometimes, I catch myself wanting to speed up time and if only for a moment thinking to myself if you were just that little bit older….

-These were the thoughts I wrote when my son Costa was less than a year old and they are a great lesson in moments and progression and of thinking too much about a time that will and has since come to pass.
+These were the thoughts I had when my son was less than a year old and they are a great lesson in moments and progression and of thinking too much about a time that will and has long since come to pass.

-You cry but for things that I now know the remedies to and the 0800-plunket hotline is no longer a cry for help on our fridge door.
+You cry but for things that I now know the remedies to or most of them.

-I am clued up and more equipped now that you are older and I find myself staring at you now and then at pictures of the baby you once were thinking how did this happen?
+I am clued up and more equipped now that you are older and I find myself staring at you then looking back at pictures of the baby you once were and thinking, how did this happen?
 When did you get so big?

 But still, we can’t go back.

-We are where we need to be and if we need to be any further along on our journey it is only, if I’m completely honest to make my life easier or to allow me more sleep or it’s to make my trying day go a little bit faster.
+We are where we need to be and if we need to be any further along on our journey it is only, if I’m completely honest, to make my life easier or to allow me more sleep or to make my trying day go a little bit faster.

 But you are here to teach me patience.

 To teach me what it means to switch off.
-To let go, to stop thinking too much and too loudly about things that don’t really matter and get back to the heart of the matter, that is You.
+To let go.
+To stop thinking too much and too intently about things that don’t really matter and get back to the heart of the matter, that is You.

-There are so many things to love about every age and stage of being a parent but wishing away the sour stuff is inviting the sweet stuff to pass by much sooner too.
+There are so many things to love about every age and stage of being a parent but wishing away the sour stuff is inviting the sweet stuff to pass by just as quickly.

 You are a mystery.
 You are my sweet not-so-little-anymore mystery.

-The future will be here soon enough so I can appreciate that you are mine today.
+The future will be here soon enough so I will appreciate that you are mine today.